 You can subscribe to these lists, change your existing subscriptions, and view or search the archives via the mailing lists link on the Exim home page.
 If you are using a Debian distribution of Exim, you may wish to subscribe to the Debian-specific mailing list email@example.com via this web page:

-Please ask Debian-specific questions on this list and not on the general Exim lists.
+Please ask Debian-specific questions on that list and not on the general Exim lists.

-The master ftp site for the Exim distribution is
+The master distribution site for the Exim distribution is

 where n.nn is the highest such version number in the directory.
-The two files contain identical data; the only difference is the type of compression.
-The .bz2 file is usually a lot smaller than the .gz file.
+The three files contain identical data; the only difference is the type of compression.
+The .xz file is usually the smallest, while the .gz file is the most portable to old systems.

 The main distribution contains ASCII versions of this specification and other documentation; other formats of the documents are available in separate files inside the exim4 directory of the FTP site: